The Data Is In: Nonprofits Are Getting More Operational Support

 About the Author

-Jessica Culverhouse is Vice President of New Client Partnerships at Elevate, where she is responsible for marketing and new business development.
+Jessica Culverhouseis Vice President of New Client Partnerships at Elevate, where she is responsible for marketing and new business development.
 Leaning into her own experience as a grant writer and her background in nonprofit strategy, program design, and management, Jessica brings a deep understanding of the “pain points” nonprofits face as well as a strategic approach to addressing these through smart grant programs.

 Jessica joined Elevate in 2016 as a team Director and has held roles within Elevate’s management and business development teams since 2018.
 She is an experienced nonprofit professional with a background in corporate and foundation fundraising, program design, strategy, and partnerships.
 Prior to Elevate, Jessica worked in development and program management roles at the National Recreation and Park Association as well as the National Environmental Education Foundation, both based in the DC region.
 She also spent two years in her early career teaching high school biology in Northern Virginia.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
-Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.
+The opinions and views expressed in this article are solely those of the authors.
+They do not purport to reflect or imply the opinions or views of Blue Avocado, its publisher, or affiliated organizations.
+Blue Avocado, its publisher, and affiliated organizations are not liable for website visitors’ use of the content on Blue Avocado nor for visitors’ decisions about using the Blue Avocado website.

 4 thoughts on “The Data Is In: Nonprofits Are Getting More Operational Support